MadeTechAcademy/pl-2025-katehjd21/exercises/7-troubleshooting/readme.md

 # Task 2
 The pipeline fails due to a missing directory.
 In this example, the workflow is looking for:
 `/home/runner/work/pl-2025-katehjd21/pl-2025-katehjd21/exercises/7-troubleshooting/deploy`
 However, the deploy folder doesn't exist currently, which is why the pipeline fails.
 Because this folder is missing, there is also no Terraform files contained within it.
-Consequently, when the pipeline runs terraform init, there are no configuration files for Terraform to initialize, causing the failure.
+Consequently, when the pipeline runs terraform init, there are no configuration files for Terraform to initialise, causing the failure.

 To make the pipeline pass, we would need to create a deploy folder and add the necessary Terraform files (e.g., main.tf with the backend configuration for our S3 bucket) so that Terraform actually has a valid working directory to initialise.

-# Task 3